quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ## CCM

 JSON and types: JSON has untyped data which is a problem when building configuration files where the data should be types
-* Stijn added a the ability to do a "typed interpretation" of JSON data (open PR): giving the same results as an XML profiles for unit tests
+* Stijn added a the ability to do a "typed interpretation" of JSON data: giving the same results as an XML profiles for unit tests
-  * Can be enabled/disabled by a property in CCM
+  * Idea is to have it enabled/disabled by a property in CCM
 * Agreement to put it disabled in 15.2 and enabled by default in 15.4 after testing by sites

 ncm-query: need to support more output formats (like JSON) and add unit tests for output formats